No. 9 Florida rallies past Kentucky 29-21 in SEC opener

 “Still have a long way to go,” Mullen added.
 “Came on the road and in a very tough environment and got a big win.
 We found ways to win.”

+Kentucky, on the other hand, was left wondering what could have been despite a strong beginning from its newly-minted starting QB.

 Sawyer Smith accounted for all three Kentucky touchdowns with scoring passes of 26 and 13 yards sandwiched around his 2-yard run.
 Making his first Kentucky start a week after Terry Wilson was lost for the season with a torn left patellar tendon, the junior completed his first nine passes for 119 yards.
-He finished 23 of 35 passing for 267 yards, but also threw three interceptions.
+He finished 23 of 35 passing for 267 yards, but also threw three interceptions including one as the game ended.

 “We had an opportunity with a couple of plays, but we fell short,” Kentucky coach Mark Stoops said.
+“We’ll come back and continue to work.”

 POLL IMPLICATIONS